Kirky-X/zenith/docs/USER_GUIDE.md

 <summary><b>📚 Learn More</b></summary>

 The formatter registry:

 - Automatically detects file type by extension
 - Loads appropriate formatter based on configuration
 - Supports plugin system for custom formatters
-- Falls back to built-in formatters when external tools unavailable
+- Falls back to built-in formatters when unavailable

 </details>